mhagander/gitdeployer/README.md

 ### static

-This repository type is almost as simple.
+This repository type is the simplest possible.
 It will just execute a `git fetch --rebase` in the root directory and then it will be done.

 ### django

 This repository type is almost as simple.
-It will just execute a `git fetch --rebase` in the root directory and then it will be done.
+It will first execute a `git fetch --rebase` in the root directory.

-A consideration for the future could be to run an automatic migration on it, but that's not implemented yet.
+If a symlink called `python` and a file called `manage.py` exists in the root directory, it will also execute `./python manage.py migrate` in this directory.

 ### pgeustatic